GSA/digitalgov.gov/content/events/2021/07/2021-07-02-digital-meets-culture-getting-your-culture-in-line-with-your-digital-strategy.md

 * What is the biggest challenge in building high-performing digital teams?
 * How do you engage with stakeholders throughout the process?

-**We’ll kick off the event with a panel discussion moderated by Marisa Levine, Presidential Innovation Fellows director of events and community partnerships, followed by a Q&A session.**
+**We’ll kick off the event with a panel discussion moderated by Marisa Levine, Director of Events and Community Partnerships at Presidential Innovation Fellows, followed by Q&A.**

 ## Speakers